Summer Youth Employment Program FAQs

 3. Documents required for the teen (who will be working in the program) – ALL following documents are required:

-• Your child’s current photo ID: the following can be accepted in leu of a school report card.
+• Your child’s current photo ID – the following can be accepted:

 • 14 – 17 years old: School ID, School Report Card with clear photo, Driver’s License, State ID, Passport, or City Rec ID